-College Receives Three Silver Cups for Marketing and PR
+College Receives Three Silver Medals for Marketing and PR

-East Central College received three Silver Cup awards in the National Council for Marketing & Public Relations (NCMPR) Medallion Awards.
+East Central College received three silver medals in the National Council for Marketing & Public Relations (NCMPR) Medallion Awards.

 The ECC communication and marketing team nabbed the second-place trophies, virtually, in the social media, brochure and crises communication categories.
 The award ceremony was held remotely on Oct.
 16.